AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 Go through the pre-requisites of migration process before you start with the migration.
 Refer to [CSV specifications and sample CSVs](migration-manual.md#main-pars_header_140933605) section in this page and prepare the CSVs for data and content migration.

-1. Log in to Learning Manager application as an Integration Administrator and click **Migration** at the left pane.
+1. Log in to Learning Manager application as an Integration Administrator and click **[!UICONTROL Migration]** on the left pane.

    Migration Projects home page appears.
 If your organization has created migration projects already, you can view the list of all migration projects in this page.

-1. Click **New** at the upper-right corner of the page to create a migration project.
-Alternatively, you can click **Create a migration project** link on the page to create a migration project.
+1. Click **[!UICONTROL New]** at the upper-right corner of the page to create a migration project.
+Alternatively, you can click **[!UICONTROL Create a migration project]** link on the page to create a migration project.
 Create a migration project page appears.

    If you have not created an FTP folder already, you will be prompted to create an FTP folder in the account.
 This is mandatory step before you start creating a migration project.

    ![](assets/create-project.png)
    *Create FTP folder*

    Provide the project name, project tag, course catalog and description for your migration project.
-Click **Create**.
+Click **[!UICONTROL Create]**.

    Your migration data items are identified using this Migration Project Tag.
 If you do not have any specific course catalog choose the default catalog from the drop-down.
 All the courses that you migrate using a migration project will be included in the catalog that you choose at this stage.
 If you do not choose any catalog, all the migrated courses will be part of the default catalog.

 1. Sprint configuration page appears as shown in the following snapshot.
 You need to create a sprint as part of your migration project.
 Choose Sprint name and provide brief description of the sprint.
 You can choose Yes if you want to migrate content as part of this sprint.
-Click **Next**.
+Click **[!UICONTROL Next]**.

    ![](assets/users-modified-sprint.png)
    *Sprint migration*